How to create VIVIDUS automated tests with the help of AI

 2. State Requirements: Mention specific validations needed.

-4. Store Common Prompt Logic: Save common prompt logic in a separate prompt file to avoid copy-pasting across different chats and minimize session context expiration effects.
+5. Store Common Skill Logic: Save common instructions in a separate skill file to avoid copy-pasting across different chats and minimize session context expiration effects.

 FAQ